 - Policy, economics, and legal and professional practice.

 Experiential learning and research

-- International case studies based on UBC research and our professional networks in China, India, South America, Europe, across North America, and elsewhere
+- Complete international case studies based on UBC research and the University’s professional networks in Asia, Europe, and North and South America.

-This degree provides the knowledge and skills necessary to meet the growing demand for urban forest managers and urban forest planners.
-Graduates of this degree apply what they’ve learned to help manage urban forests, make cities more livable and make informed city planning decisions.
-Graduates can pursue careers such as city forester, municipal arborist, green infrastructure planner, parks and recreation manager, and urban forestry consultant.
+As an Urban Forestry graduate, you’ll have the knowledge and skills required to meet the growing demand for urban forest managers and urban forest planners.
+Apply what you’ve learned to help manage urban forests, make cities more livable, and make informed city planning decisions.
+Pursue a career as a city forester, a municipal arborist, a green infrastructure planner, a parks and recreation manager, or an urban forestry consultant.